Afroasiatic languages: Further subdivisions

 Responding to the above, Tom Güldemann criticizes attempts at finding subgroupings based on common or lacking morphology by arguing that the presence or absence of morphological features is not a useful way of discerning subgroupings in Afroasiatic, because it can not be excluded that families currently lacking certain features did not have them in the past; this also means that the presence of morphological features cannot be taken as defining a subgroup.
-Peust notes that other factors that can obscure genetic relationships between languages include the poor state of present documentation and understanding of particularly language families (historically with Egyptian, presently with Omotic).
+Peust notes that other factors that can obscure genetic relationships between languages include the poor state of present documentation and understanding of particular language families (historically with Egyptian, presently with Omotic).
 Gene Gragg likewise argues that more needs to be known about Omotic still, and that Afroasiatic linguists have still not found convincing isoglosses on which to base genetic distinctions.

 One way of avoiding the problem of determining which features are original and which are inherited is to use a computational methodology such as lexicostatistics, with one of the earliest attempts being Fleming 1983.
 This is also the method used by Alexander Militarev and Sergei Starostin to create a family tree.
 Fleming (2006) was a more recent attempt by Fleming, with a different result from Militarev and Starostin.
 Hezekiah Bacovcin and David Wilson argue that this methodology is invalid for discerning linguistic sub-relationship.
 They note the method's inability to detect various strong commonalities even between well-studied branches of AA.